iamangus/yaffw/architecture.md

 2.  **Decision**: API Pod A determines transcoding is needed.
 3.  **Queuing**:
     *   API Pod A generates a `JobPayload` (Source Path, Target Codec, Bitrate, StartTime).
-    *   Pushes payload to Redis List `queue:transcode`.
+    *   Inserts payload to Postgres table `transcode_jobs`.
-    *   Subscribes to Redis Channel `events:session_123` to await worker readiness.
+    *   Polls Postgres for worker readiness.
 4.  **Scaling**: KEDA detects 1 item in the queue and scales **Worker Deployment** from 0 -> 1.
 5.  **Processing**:
-    *   **Worker Pod 1** starts, pops the job.
+    *   **Worker Pod 1** starts, requests job from Control Plane.
     *   Starts FFmpeg process.
     *   FFmpeg writes `segment_0.ts` to local RAM disk.
     *   Worker Pod 1 starts internal HTTP server on port 8080.
-    *   Worker Pod 1 publishes "Ready" event to Redis and sets key `map:session_123 = 10.42.5.5:8080`.
+    *   Worker Pod 1 updates status to "Ready" via Control Plane (updates Postgres) and sets worker address `10.42.5.5:8080`.
 6.  **Streaming**:
-    *   API Pod A receives "Ready" signal.
+    *   API Pod A detects "Ready" signal.
     *   API Pod A acts as a **Reverse Proxy**.
     *   API fetches `http://10.42.5.5:8080/stream.m3u8` and forwards to User.
-7.  **Failover**: If User requests segment 5, and the Load Balancer routes them to **API Pod B**, Pod B simply looks up `map:session_123` in Redis, finds the Worker IP, and proxies the stream.
+7.  **Failover**: If User requests segment 5, and the Load Balancer routes them to **API Pod B**, Pod B simply looks up `worker_address` in Postgres, finds the Worker IP, and proxies the stream.
 The user session is sticky to the stream, not the API pod.

 ## 4. Database Schema Design (Migration from SQLite)